Pluckemin, New Jersey

-Pluckemin is an unincorporated community located within Bedminster Township, in Somerset County, New Jersey, United States.
+Pluckemin is an unincorporated community and census-designated place (CDP) located within Bedminster Township, in Somerset County, in the U.S. state of New Jersey.
 It was also known historically as Pluckamin.
 It was the site of several historic events during the American Revolutionary War.

 Demographics

 History

 After the victory at Princeton, General George Washington and his army camped nearby from January 4 to 6, 1777 on the march to Morristown.
 On January 5, General Washington set up his headquarters in a local Pluckemin house, which later became known as the John Fenner House, and wrote his battle report to John Hancock.
 He also ordered military honors for the battle death of British Captain William Leslie, a friend of the American Dr. Benjamin Rush.
 The gravestone is in the graveyard of the former St. Paul's Lutheran Church (built 1757), where the Pluckemin Presbyterian Church is now located.

 During the winter of 1778–79, the Pluckemin Continental Artillery Cantonment Site, commanded by General Henry Knox, was located nearby.

 On February 18, 1779, General Knox organized a grand celebration, The French Alliance Ball, for the first anniversary of the alliance with France.
 In attendance were General Washington and his wife Martha.
 Over four hundred people enjoyed dancing, drinking and fireworks.